mapcir/mapcir-api/docs/geocoding.md

   * bounds (optionally returned) stores the bounding box which can fully contain the returned result.
 Note that these bounds may not match the recommended viewport.
 (For example, San Francisco includes the Farallon islands, which are technically part of the city, but probably should not be returned in the viewport.)

-* **plus_code** (see [Open Location Code](https://en.wikipedia.org/wiki/Open_Location_Code){:target="_blank" rel="noopener"}) is an encoded location reference, derived from latitude and longitude coordinates, that represents an area: 1/8000th of a degree by 1/8000th of a degree (about 14m x 14m at the equator) or smaller.
+* **plus_code** (see [Open Location Code](https://en.wikipedia.org/wiki/Open_Location_Code)) is an encoded location reference, derived from latitude and longitude coordinates, that represents an area: 1/8000th of a degree by 1/8000th of a degree (about 14m x 14m at the equator) or smaller.
 Plus codes can be used as a replacement for street addresses in places where they do not exist (where buildings are not numbered or streets are not named).

   The plus code is formatted as a global code and a compound code: